systemjs/systemjs/docs/module-formats.md

   The presence of `require(...)` or `exports` / `module.exports` assigments
 * _Global_
   This is the fallback module format after all the above fail.

+When Web Assembly is enabled, Web Assembly modules are automatically detected from their binary header.
+This is the same detection process that will likely be implemented in browsers.

 > Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
 This is because the transpilation applies to the module format specifically, not the language.